kanidm/kanidm/book/src/integrations/ldap.md

 Group membership is defined in rfc2307bis or Active Directory style.
 This means groups are determined from the "memberof" attribute which contains a DN to a group.

+## People Accounts

+Persons can bind (authenticate) to the LDAP server if they are configured as a posix account and have a valid posix password set.

+When a person is bound to the directory, they inherit the permissions of anonymous - not their account.
+This is because a posix password as single factor authentication is not as secure and should not grant the same privileges as the accounts standard credentials.

 ## Service Accounts

 If you have